allthingsclowd/web_page_counter/readme.md

 * Make readme pretty (again)
 * Make goAPP use consul to find redis port and ip
 * Make nginx use consul to populate the conf file (consul-template)
+* Modify existing goapp to listen and respond on 3 ports -8081, 8082, 8083 (3 x gorountines)
+* If running on travis only create a single listener on port 8080
+* Update Consul service healthcheck to accomodate new changes
+* Update NGINX Consul-template to receive updates
+* Update Travis to new requirements
+* Repeat all of the above with a 2nd instance of the goapp server